lucasjoliveau/doc/fr/developer/reference/frontend/qweb.md

-QWeb is the primary [templating](https://en.wikipedia.org/wiki/Template_processor) engine used by Odoo2.
+QWeb is the primary [templating](https://en.wikipedia.org/wiki/Template_processor) engine used by Konvergo ERP2.
 It is an XML templating engine1 and used mostly to generate [HTML](https://en.wikipedia.org/wiki/HTML) fragments and pages.

 Template directives are specified as XML attributes prefixed with `t-`, for